MaSHOLution/tcpchat/README.md

 # TCPChat

-TCPChat is an educational, server-based open source chat, which is equipped with the following features:
+TCPChat is a server-based open source chat, which is equipped with the following features:

   - Multi client chat server
   - Group and private chat